 In the double-episode "Two futures" of Captain Planet and the Planeteers, Wheeler uses a time pool to go back and prevent himself from receiving the fire ring.
 This results in a crapsack future because the Planeteers never became a team and saved the environment (though why they didn't just find another guy to accept it is never explained).
 He then goes back and prevents himself from preventing himself from getting the ring.
 Then they both escape into the time pool again and merge for some reason.
 Never understood that bit, myself.
 To make sure the viewers knew things were restored to normal, a scene from the utopian future is shown at the very end.

-The Kim Possible movie A Sitch in Time begins with Kim and Ron splitting up, causing Kim to become worthless in fighting evil thus the Supervillains got hold of the Time Monkey, that Shego eventually stole and created a Bad Future with her as the ruler.
+The Kim Possible movie A Sitch in Time begins with Kim and Ron splitting up, meaning Kim is missing Ron's help in her villain-fighting.
+Thus the Supervillains got hold of the Time Monkey, that Shego eventually stole and created a Bad Future with her as the ruler.
 But in the end, it's revealed that Shego was the one that caused Kim and Ron to split up in the first place.
-So basically, Shego only got the Time Monkey because Kim and Ron split up, but Kim and Ron split up because Shego used the Time Monkey...
+So basically, Shego only got the Time Monkey because Kim and Ron split up, but Kim and Ron split up because Shego used the Time Monkey...and as if that wasn't enough, she only takes the opportunity when her future self talks her into it.

 "Time travel, it's a cornucopia of disturbing concepts."